oe/async-task-schedule/readme.md

 what you need to do is to wrap your existing task executing function into a new `batchDoTasks`

 #### example 1
-suppose we have a method `getUsers` defined as follow:
+suppose we have a method `getUsers` defined as follows:

 ```ts
 getUsers(userIds: string[]) -> Promise<[{id: string, name: string, email: string}]>